ubernostrum/django-registration/docs/hmac.rst

-The HMAC workflow, found in ``registration.backends.hmac``, implements a two-step registration process (signup, followed by activation), but unlike the older :ref:`model-based activation workflow
-<model-workflow>` uses no models and does not store its activation
-key; instead, the activation key sent to the user is a timestamped, `HMAC
+The HMAC workflow, found in ``registration.backends.hmac``, implements a two-step registration process (signup, followed by activation), but uses no models and does not store its activation key; instead, the activation key sent to the user is a timestamped, `HMAC
 <https://en.wikipedia.org/wiki/Hash-based_message_authentication_code>`_-verified
 value.

-Unless you need to maintain compatibility in an existing install of django-registration which used the model-based workflow, it's recommended you use the HMAC activation workflow for two-step signup processes.

 Behavior and configuration